hermanzdosilovic/scripts/java-course/README.md

 Java Course
 ===========
-[Java Course](http://java.zemris.fer.hr/) originally called *Osnove programskog jezika Java* is a great Java course that I attended in my second semester on [Faculty of Electrical Engineering and Computing (FER)](http://www.fer.unizg.hr/en) in [Zagreb](http://en.wikipedia.org/wiki/Zagreb).
+[Java Course](http://java.zemris.fer.hr/) originally called *Osnove programskog jezika Java* is a great Java course that I attended in my second semester at [Faculty of Electrical Engineering and Computing (FER)](http://www.fer.unizg.hr/en) in [Zagreb](http://en.wikipedia.org/wiki/Zagreb).

 On the course we needed to use several tools for [code analysis](http://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis), few for [TDD](http://en.wikipedia.org/wiki/Test-driven_development) and few for web application development.